nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 syntax and separates the keywords, utilising each space as a delimiter.

 Step 2.
-The keywords are then passed into a constructor for `ItemContainsKeywordsPredicate`, which extends `Predicate<Item>`, to construct a predicate that will filter the items according to the keywords.
+The keywords are then passed into a constructor for `ItemContainsKeywordsPredicate`, which extends `Predicate<InventoryItem>`, to construct a predicate that will filter the items according to the keywords.
 The predicate is passed into a new instance of `FindItemCommand`. `FindItemCommand` then calls `Model#updateFilteredItemList()` to filter `Model#filteredOrders` according to the previously constructed `ItemContainsKeywordsPredicate`.